microsoft/vscode-dev-containers/README.md

   2. Start VS Code and open your project folder.
   3. Press <kbd>F1</kbd>
   and select either the **Remote-Containers: Add Development Container Configuration Files...** or **Remote-Containers: Reopen Folder in Container** commands.
   4. Follow the directions and pick one of the existing development container definitions in this repository from the list.
+You may need to choose the **From a predefined container configuration definition...** option if your project has an existing Dockerfile or Docker Compose file.

 - Or manually copy the contents of one of the folders in the `containers` directory into your project.
 You should be able to copy just the `.devcontainer` folder and ignore everything else.
 See the definition's `README` for details.